-The Scrimaglio winery in Nizza Monferrato, Piedmont, was established in 1920 and celebrates it's centenary this year.
+The Scrimaglio winery in Nizza Monferrato, Piedmont, was established in 1920.
 The Scrimaglio family’s roots in Piedmont date back to the 17th Century.
 Their historical importance in the region is so great that an entire area of Monferrato is still known as Regione Scrimaglio.

 The winery was owned and run by the Scrimaglio family until 2017, when the brand was acquired by Terre da Vino, one of Piedmont’s most important regional cooperatives.
-The winemaking, under Terre da Vino’s chief winemaker Bruno Cordero, has unequivocally brought the wines back to their former glory and sees them released into the UK for the first time in stylishly understated and elegant new packaging.
+The winemaking, under Terre da Vino’s chief winemaker Bruno Cordero, unequivocally brought the wines back to their former glory and saw them released into the UK for the first time in stylishly elegant packaging.

-Under the guidance of Bruno Cordero and his team, the well exposed microclimates of the vineyards allow the winegrowers to practice low impact farming and work in harmony with nature to produce unquestionably high-quality wines.
+The well exposed microclimates of the vineyards allow the Scrimaglio winemakers to practice low impact farming and work in harmony with nature to produce unquestionably high-quality wines.